shallyan/Yannsa/README.md

 - Fast and fully parallel index construction.
 - Fast approximate nearest neighbor search.
 - New data insertion .

+## Future Work
+Now k-DNN Graph search from randomly sampled points, the efficiency can be significantly improved via providing a better start point with other data structure.

 ## Parameters
 ### Index